YaderV/dotfile/README.md

 ## NeoVim
     - Install packer.
 Then run :PackerSync
     - Configure your terminal font to use `Hack Nerd Font`
     - Create a syslink from `nvim` to `~/.config/nvim`

 ## Alacritty
     - Create a syslink from `alacritty/alacritty.toml` to `~/.config/alacritty/alacritty.toml`

 ## Tmux
+    - Install tpm
     - Create a syslink from `tmux/tmux.conf` to `~/.tmux.conf`

 ## Revive